Japanese submarine I-171

 I-71, later I-171, was a Kaidai-class cruiser submarine of the KD6 sub-class built for the Imperial Japanese Navy during the 1930s.
 She served in World War II, and took part in operations supporting the attack on Pearl Harbor, the Battle of Midway, and the Aleutian Islands campaign.
-She was sunk in February 1944.
+She was sunk on1 February 1944 after being detected on the surface by U.S. Navy destroyers off Buka Island.

 Construction and commissioning

 Built by Kawasaki at Kobe, Japan, I-71 was laid down on 15 February 1933 and launched on 25 August 1934.
 She was completed and commissioned on 24 December 1935.

 Service history

 Pre-World War II

 Upon commissioning, I-71 was assigned to the Kure Naval District.

 As the Imperial Japanese Navy began to deploy in preparation for the impending conflict in the Pacific, I-71 was assigned to Operation Z, the planned Japanese attack on Pearl Harbor, as a unit of Submarine Division 20 in Submarine Squadron 3, which in turn was assigned to the 6th Fleet′s Advanced Expeditionary Force.
 On 11 November 1941, I-71 departed Saeki, Japan, bound for Kwajalein in company with I-68, I-69, I-70, I-72, and I-73.
 She arrived at Kwajalein on 20 November 1941.